OzAmram/LundReweighting/README.md

 This contains an example of how to apply the method to compute the corrected efficiency and all components of the uncertainty on a substructure cut.

 It makes use of the `LundReweighter` class which does most of the heavy lifting.
-Specifically the `get_splittings_and_matching` and `reweight_lund_plane` functions are the main functions, and they include a description of the needed inputs.
+It is recommended to use the `get_all_weights` function to compute weights from the correction and all the associated systematic variations which encode the uncertainties This function contains a description of the needed inputs

-Keep in mind that Lund plane weights need to be normalized once they are computed for the full MC sample (before any substructure cuts).
-You can use the `normalize_weights` function to do this.

 A preliminary version of the data/MC Lund Jet Plane ratio (ie the main ingredient in the correction) can be found in the `reweighting_files` directory.